Joshuarox100/VRC-Inventory-Inventor/README.md

 </p>

 ## How to Use
+Before following these steps, set up your avatar how you normally would and ensure that you have a basic understanding of how Avatars 3.0 works.

 1) To create an Inventory, first create a Preset as described in [Creating a Preset](#creating-a-preset).

 2) Then use the manager to apply your Preset as described in [Using the Manager](#using-the-manager).